RichardScottOZ/grid-mae/README.md

 ### Loss functions
 - might be continuous or one hot
+- assume mse default for testing this and getting to work

 ### Simple Example
 - To keep it in human finger space [and patch space]